ztgz/BLState/README.md

 ```

 ### Trigger update on reference type
 When making a change to a reference type without changing the actual reference the store needs to be told that a update occured.
+To do this use the Update or UpdateAsync method.

-To manually trigger that the store has been updated call the method InvokeUpdates on the store.
+Example a store with a list.
 ```
 [BLStore]
 public partial class UserStore